-- (h) design and operate procedures which, so far as possible, ensure that staff, pupils and others who are innocent are not prejudiced by malicious, false, unsubstantiated or unfounded allegations; - (i) Prepare staff to identify and support children who may benefit from early help and encourage them to be particularly alert to the potential need for early help for children with the indicators listed in KCSIE or WTSC; There are also a few new early help indicators.
-You should now also be alert to any child who: - (j) be alert to children who are at potentially greater risk of harm including children who need a social worker and children requiring mental health support; - (k) be alert to the needs of pupils with physical or mental health conditions, special educational needs or disabilities, which could be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation, and where additional barriers can exist when detecting abuse or neglect; - encourage a culture of listening to pupils and victims of abuse, exploitaion and taking account of their wishes and feelings in any measure put in place and actions taken by the School to protect them; - (m) operate robust and sensible health and safety procedures and operate clear and supportive policies on drugs, alcohol and substance misuse; - assess the risk of pupils being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology, based on an understanding of the potential risk in the local area; - (o) identify pupils who may be vulnerable to radicalisation and know what to do when they are identified; and - (p) consider and develop procedures to deal with any other safeguarding issues which may be specific to individual pupils in the School or in the local area.
-See Appendix 5 - Local arrangements for more details. - Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit - (r) Has a parent or carer in custody (previously it was 'family member in prison'), or is affected by parental offending - (s) Is frequently missing/goes missing from education, home or care (the word 'education' has been added) - 7.3 Staff may follow the School's whistleblowing policy to raise concerns about poor or unsafe safeguarding practices at the School or potential failures by the School or its staff to properly fulfil its safeguarding responsibilities.
+- (h) design and operate procedures which, so far as possible, ensure that staff, pupils and others who are innocent are not prejudiced by malicious, false, unsubstantiated or unfounded allegations; - (i) prepare staff to identify and support children who may benefit from early help and encourage them to be particularly alert to the potential need for early help for children with the indicators listed in KCSIE or WTSC; - (j) be alert to children who are at potentially greater risk of harm including children who need a social worker and children requiring mental health support; - (k) be alert to the needs of pupils with physical or mental health conditions, special educational needs or disabilities, which could be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation, and where additional barriers can exist when detecting abuse or neglect; - (I) encourage a culture of listening to pupils and victims of abuse and taking account of their wishes and feelings in any measure put in place and actions taken by the School to protect them; - (m) operate robust and sensible health and safety procedures and operate clear and supportive policies on drugs, alcohol and substance misuse; - assess the risk of pupils being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology, based on an understanding of the potential risk in the local area; - (o) identify pupils who may be vulnerable to radicalisation and know what to do when they are identified; and - (p) consider and develop procedures to deal with any other safeguarding issues which may be specific to individual pupils in the School or in the local area.
+See Appendix 5 - Local arrangements for more details. - 7.3 Staff may follow the School's whistleblowing policy to raise concerns about poor or unsafe safeguarding practices at the School or potential failures by the School or its staff to properly fulfil its safeguarding responsibilities.
 Such concerns will be taken seriously.
 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns about child protection failures internally (see the front of this policy for the relevant contact details).
 Staff may also report concerns direct to the School's Local Authority if they consider that the School has failed to deal with concerns appropriately.